klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

    ./configure --program-prefix=BRAMS_6.0 --prefix={YOUR_DIR} --enable-jules --with-chem=RELACS_TUV --with-aer=SIMPLE --with-fpcomp={YOUR_DIR}/bin/mpif90 --with-cpcomp={YOUR_DIR}/bin/mpicc --with-fcomp={YOUR_DIR}/bin/{your_fortran_compiler} --with-ccomp={YOUR_DIR}/bin/{your_C_compiler} --with-netcdff={YOUR_DIR} --with-netcdfc={YOUR_DIR} --with-wgrib2={YOUR_DIR}
    ```

-   Bellow an example using Gnu, where {YOUR_DIR} as /opt/apps and {Install_DIR} as /home/oscar.
+   Below an example using Gnu, where {YOUR_DIR} as /opt/apps and {Install_DIR} as /home/oscar.

    ```bash
    cd /home/oscar/brams-master/build ./configure --program-prefix=BRAMS_6.0 --prefix=/opt/apps --enable-jules --with-chem=RELACS_TUV --with-aer=SIMPLE --with-fpcomp=/opt/apps/bin/mpif90 --with-cpcomp=/opt/apps/bin/mpicc --with-fcomp=/opt/apps/bin/gfortran --with-ccomp=/opt/apps/bin/gcc --with-netcdff=/opt/apps --with-netcdfc=/opt/apps --with-wgrib2=/opt/apps
    ```
    > Notice: In the example above compilers have full addresses, it is usefull when you intall Brams with scripts.
+   >
+   > Notice: BRAMS can work without the GRIB2 (Wgrib2) library configuring without option --with-wgrib2, however some template startup features may be unavailable.
+For initial tests with pre-generated data this library is not required."

 ## 3. Make and make install